1. What is the goal of the EPFL Blue Brain Project?

 Modeling an individual neuron in Blue Brain today requires solving around 20,000 ordinary differential equations.
 When modeling entire brain regions, we need to solve roughly 100 billion equations in each time step of the simulation (one fortieth of a millisecond).

 Simulation is not the only supercomputing task we have.
 Digitally building the brain is a major challenge for supercomputers.
 For example, in a part of the brain the size of a pinhead, there are roughly a billion points where the branches of neurons touch each other.
-We need to find those touches and then apply biological rules to each touch point to decide if that is where a synapse can form a synapse or not, based on principles of how synapses form.
+We need to find those touches and then apply biological rules to each touch point to decide if that is where a synapse can form or not, based on principles of how synapses form.
 Most of the touch points do not form synapses, so one ends up with around 40 million touch points where synapses can form.
 Performing this calculation took us two weeks on our first supercomputer in 2005, but today takes seconds and we can scale this up to trillions and trillions of touch points on our latest supercomputer.

 Visualization and analysis also need different kinds of supercomputing architectures.
 With Blue Brain 5, HPE have put together a heterogeneous compute architecture that closely meets all the different workloads we have.